 You may have noticed that concrete flooring has shot up in popularity over the last year or so.
 I certainly have!
 This is due to – you’ve guessed it – the industrial look!
 Those charming old factories and warehouses I mentioned earlier?
 They would often have sturdy concrete flooring.
 The more marked and aged the concrete looked, the better, as the more personality and character it held!
 If you don’t have a bare concrete floor in your home, don’t worry – you can install some concrete effect tiles.

 It’s not just flooring where concrete is being used!
-It’s also being introduce to kitchens in the form of work surfaces!
+It’s also being introduced to kitchens in the form of work surfaces!

 Browsing furniture stores online, you’ll notice more and more industrial themes.
 Often, factorial salvage is upcycled into trendy furniture.
 In the picture below, you’ll notice a factory cart that has been transformed into a coffee table!
 These little gems are perfect for building an industrial scheme in your home.